meltano/handbook/src/_marketing/brand.md

 ## SDK

-Note that Targets can be substituted for Taps in each of these examples
+Note that Targets can be substituted for Taps in each of these examples.
+The Meltano Singer SDK is to be differentiated from the Meltano EDK and the Meltano (managed) SDK (not yet developed).
+So it is important to keep the language precise.

 #### Recommended

-    * The Meltano SDK
+    * The Meltano Singer SDK
-    * The Meltano Tap SDK
+    * The Meltano Singer Tap SDK
-    * The Meltano SDK for Taps
-    * The Meltano SDK for Singer Taps
+    * The Meltano Singer SDK for Taps

-    Example usage: Today, we're releasing a new update for the Meltano Tap SDK that...
+    Example usage: Today, we're releasing a new update for the Meltano Singer Tap SDK that...

-#### OK

-    * The SDK
-    * The Tap SDK
-    * The SDK for Taps
-    * The SDK for Singer Taps
-    * Meltano's Tap SDK
-    * The Tap SDK by Meltano

-    These are OK when the proper, Meltano-specific name has already been referenced.
-    Example usage: Today, we're releasing a new update for the SDK for Taps that...

 #### Incorrect